 Prepare for a career in graphic design by learning how to communicate visually.

 You'll develop your talents and skills and achieve a high degree of professional competence, while pursuing your own creative goals.
-The BFA in Graphic Design program will prepare you for the many career opportunities available in design practice.
+The BFA in Art + Design: Graphic Design program will prepare you for the many career opportunities available in design practice.